 Tribunal administratif du logement

-These percentages are used to calculate the 2018 rent increases, in accordance with the Regulation respecting the criteria for the fixing of rent.
-The percentages enable the amounts attributed to each component of the calculation to be determined on the basis of the actual expenses incurred for the building or dwelling in question.
+These percentages are used to calculate the 2019 rent increases, in accordance with the Regulation respecting the criteria for the fixing of rent.
+The percentages enable the amounts attributed to each component of the calculation to be determined based on the actual expenses incurred for the building or dwelling in question.

 Table 1: Applicable percentages for calculating rent increases

-These simplified calculation tools make it possible to establish the rent increase, by taking into account the variation in municipal and school taxes, insurance, major improvements and all the building’s operating costs.
+These simplified calculation tools make it possible to establish the rent increase, by taking into account the variation in municipal and school taxes, insurance, major improvements and all operating costs of the building.
 The paper version of the form will be available at the Régie’s 25 offices and service locations as of the second week of February.

 For example, the Régie provides a hypothetical calculation scenario to better illustrate the application of the Regulation respecting the criteria for the fixing of rent.
 NOTE that this example does not take into account the specific features of each building and dwelling.
 The income and operating expenses of a given building may justify a variation in rent that differs from this calculation example, particularly if the building has undergone major work.